tmbdev/clstm/README.md

 # Python API

-The `clstm.i` file implements a simple Python interface to clstm, plus a wrapper that makes an INetwork mostly a replacement for the lstm.py implementation from ocropy.
+The source code includes a Python interface to clstm (via Cython).
+Currently it only exposes the `CLSTMOCR` class for OCR training and prediction.
+To install it, just make sure you have the above dependencies and Cython installed and run `pip install .`.

 # Comand Line Drivers